mdumke/hadoop-example/2-example-app/README.md

 python >= 3.6
 ```

+While all code is is listed here and results for many of the operations are discussed in detail, please feel invited to follow along on your own computer to get a deeper understanding.

 ## I've Seen a Sparrow in Italy
 Through our little application users can notify us when they have encountered a bird.
 In particular, they can tell us which species they've encountered and where.
 Let's assume that for some reason the app is really popular and we have collected many such observations from millions of users throughout the world.